huntermacias/Similarity-Scout/README.md

 ## Feedback

-If you have any feedback, please reach out to me at admin@wordful.ai
+If you have any feedback, please reach out to me at huntermacias20@gmail.com

 ## License